Chrissy Steele: Early life

 Steele's early years were spent singing classical and folk music.
-She participated in several choirs and operas in her hometown of Comox and later in Victoria (both on Vancouver Island).
+She participated in several choirs and performed in operas in her hometown of Comox and later in Victoria (both on Vancouver Island).
 At the age of 19, she moved to Vancouver to become a professional singer, but found she was lacking the confidence to front a band.
-She returned to Victoria and after she answered an ad in the local newspaper she joined her first band, Room Service, in 1984 where she performed in various rock clubs and on TV in the CBC competition Rock Wars, which was televised nationally.
+After returning to Victoria, she answered an ad in the local newspaper and joined her first band, Room Service, in 1984.
+She performed in various rock clubs and appeared on the nationally televised CBC competition Rock Wars.
 A year later, she accepted a gig playing with the hard rock band Reform School.
 The band gave her a foundation as a front person playing clubs in B.C and Alberta with several bands including Blu, and the first incarnation of the Chrissy Steele Band with several members including Burk Ehmig, Rick Smook, Matteo Caratozzolo, Lance Abramyk and Brian McConkey, amongst others.

 Career

 In 1989, Brian MacLeod, after hearing about her talents, invited her to join his band Headpins, which had been looking for a new singer since Darby Mills left the band in 1986.
 However, with the rest of the original Headpins having moved on to other projects, MacLeod instead decided to record a new album with Steele.
 The majority of songs were written by Brian MacLeod and Tim Feehan.
-MacLeod and Steele, with the help of their manager Sam Feldman and Bruce Allen, would be shopped to labels, finally hooking to Chrysalis Records, newly acquired by Thorn EMI.
+MacLeod and Steele, with the help of their manager Sam Feldman and Bruce Allen, would be shopped to labels, finally linking with Chrysalis Records, newly acquired by Thorn EMI.
 With an introduction to New York Chrysalis executives John Sykes (President) and Joe Keiner (CEO), and flying out to see the band live, Macleod and Steele were signed to a multi-million multi-album record deal.
-Sadly, during the production of the album and a warm-up tour, MacLeod became ill, and after the release of the album, he succumbed to cancer on April 25, 1992.
+During the production of the album and a warm-up tour, MacLeod became ill, and after the release of the album, he died from cancer on April 25, 1992.
 During his illness and incapacitation, it was thought best by the label for Steele to continue on as a solo artist after signing with the American branch of the label Chrysalis.

-The album, Magnet to Steele, was released in 1991 and spawned the hit singles "Love You 'Til It Hurts" and "Love Don't Last Forever".
+The album, Magnet to Steele, was released in 1991, and spawned the hit singles "Love You 'Til It Hurts" and "Love Don't Last Forever".
+However, AllMusic noted regarding the album "the derivative and commercial structure to the material did her no favours.
+The bravado and sexual imagery of the press releases appeared more interesting than the actual music".